martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 consume a later live trigger.
 The **Test saved rule** action also never sends.

 Browser notifications require an open OSPy page and permission granted through the settings button.
+Granting permission immediately sends a browser test; a Service Worker fallback covers browsers that reject the direct Notification constructor.
 Mobile push remains the channel for delivery while the web interface is closed.
+Every live notification includes the evaluated value, operator and configured limit.
 Notification history stores rule decisions and delivery status, not credentials or complete provider snapshots.

 Automation Rules does not stop stations or execute control/safety actions.
 Existing monitoring and notification plug-ins remain independently usable.

+Version 1.0.5 adds local date/time range conditions, detailed notification messages and verifiable browser delivery with a Service Worker fallback.
 Version 1.0.4 adds enabled Pihrt and Shelly OSPy sensors as rule sources while preserving the read-only provider model.
 Version 1.0.3 displays every Boolean setting and notification channel as the